eNMS-automation/eNMS/docs/source/system/dashboard.md

 ## Show Details

-The individual sections of the pie chart are also clickable, and when clicked, the system will open a table view showing that filter applied.
+The individual sections of the pie chart are also clickable, and when clicked, the system will open a table view with that filter applied.

 This example shows how to display the details for a specific value shown in the dashboard chart for Devices: